 Under Virginia law, neither mothers nor fathers are favored in custody and visitation determinations.
 It’s important as a mother that you know this so that you take all necessary steps to protect your rights and interests in disagreements regarding your children.
-At The Bice Law Group, I am a mothers’ rights attorney in Lynchburg, Virginia who has 35 years of experience delivering positive outcomes for clients in divorce, child custody and child support cases.
-You can count on me to provide knowledgeable, personalized counsel and to work hard on your behalf.
+At The Bice Law Group, you benefit from a mothers’ rights lawyer who has 35 years of experience delivering positive outcomes for clients in divorce, child custody, and child support cases.
+You can count on our attorneysm David B. Bice and Tami Tice Jacob to provide knowledgeable, personalized counsel and work hard on your behalf.

 As with fathers, a mother’s parental rights can be limited or taken away if she is found to be an unfit parent.
 Examples of behavior that can lead to this drastic action include:

 - Child abuse